Rynaro/Rynaro.github.io/_posts/2020-01-13-first-voyage-of-rubist-into-clojure.markdown

 The service return the REST pattern, an 200 code with body when data cames from API.
 And a 404 code when API does not returns nothing.
 When I receives a 200, its easy to return a map with contents to user, with `cheshire`.

-_(Note: When you call `parse-string`, to convert all keys to symbol-like in clojure.
+_(Note: When you call `parse-string`, to convert the json into map, all keys cames as string too.
+If you want to get symbol-like a in clojure.
 You need to fill a argument/parameter with `true`.
 I really don't like it.
 Does not sound idiomatic.)_

 But when you get a 404 from service, `clj-http` raises a exception.
 The odds is always with us, we can perfectly handle this problem with `slingshot`, creating a custom catch for 404 code.
 I really like to throw exceptions, it's more than a error for me.
 We can express unexpected behaviors, and handle with a situation without a cascade of conditionals (Let the destiny defines what you do).
 And I chose to throw an custom exception for user, but more idiomatic. (`:type ::nothing-returned`)